 Scientists reveal a scenario that brings crop yields from poorer countries to the level of those from richer countries.
 "Crops can be optimized in the use of space and fertilizers to reduce land waste and pollution by 50% for the same production, or double production without further damage to nature."

 This scenario would free approximately 576 million hectares, allowing the land to restore its natural purpose.
-Among the "collateral" benefits, greenhouse gas emissions from fertilizers and irrigation water requirements will decrease dramatically.
-The authors emphasize the environmental aspect, because it would be immediately more evident than the food one.
+Among the "collateral" benefits, greenhouse gas emissions from fertilizers and irrigation water needs will decrease dramatically.
+The authors underline the environmental aspect, because it would be the one immediately more evident than the food one.

 A second scenario